markandgo/simple-transform/readme.txt

 a = require 'affine'

 -- transformations:
--- all the following methods return a transformation table -- that can be called as a function to transform a point T = a.trans(dx,dy)		-- translates a point by dx and dy T = a.rotate(theta)		-- rotates ccw from the origin in radians when x+ is right and y+ is up T = a.scale(sx,sy)		-- scales a point by sx and sy
+-- all the following methods return a transformation table -- that can be called as a function to transform a point

+-- translate a point by dx and dy
+T = a.trans(dx,dy)

+-- rotate counter clockwise from the origin in radians when x+ is right and y+ is up T = a.rotate(theta)

+-- scale a point with respect to the origin where sx and sy are the scale factor for x and y, respectively T = a.scale(sx,sy)

-T = a.shear(kx,ky)		-- shears a point by kx and ky
+-- shear a point where kx and ky are the shear factor for x and y, respectively T = a.shear(kx,ky)

-T = a.inverse(T)		-- returns the inverse of transformation table T
+-- return the inverse of transformation table T
+T = a.inverse(T)

-T(x,y) -- apply transformation to point (x,y)
+-- apply transformation to point (x,y)
+T(x,y)

 -- conversions
 r,theta	= a.polar(x,y)		-- convert from cartesian to polar coordinate
 x,y		= a.cart(r,theta)	-- convert from polar to cartesian coordinate

--- use the * operator to combine transformations
--- order of transformation is from right to left
+-- use the * operator to combine transformations into a new transformation table -- order of transformation is from right to left
 T = a.trans(dx,dy) * a.scale(sx,sy)

--- apply scale then translation transformation to point (x,y) T(x,y)

 Example:

 T	= a.trans(10,10) * a.scale(-1,-1)
 IT	= a.inverse(T)

 x,y = T(10,10)